windmill-labs/windmill/cli/README.md

 `wmill <type> push <file_name> \<remote_name\>`.
 This does not require a special folder layout or file name, as this is given at runtime.

+### Git

+`wmill workspace add` creates a .wmill directory in the the current directory containing all workspaces, flows and scripts that can be version controlled with git.

 ## Listing

 All commands support listing by just not providing a subcommand, ie